-Given the accessibility and ease of use of Facebook whenever and wherever you are, it’s no wonder more and more people are addicted to the popular social networking site.
-You may ask, what’s wrong if you use Facebook frequently as a means of entertainment, or as a means to relieve your stress?
+Given the accessibility and ease of use of Facebook, it’s no wonder more and more people are addicted to the popular social networking site.
+You may ask, what’s wrong if you use Facebook frequently as a means of entertainment or keeping in contact with your friends?
 Well, there’s nothing wrong.

 Here are some telltale signs of Facebook addiction you should take note of.